amazon-archives/amazon-ecs-interstella-workshop/workshop1/readme.md

 *Note: It's highly recommend in real world cases to implement SSL encryption for any production systems handling private information.
 Our lab is designed to illustrate conceptual ideas and does not implement SSL for simplicity...and it's not a real company.*

-You'll notice a security group that starts with your **EnvironmentName** from CloudFormation stack creation and **LoadBalancerSecurityGroup** in the name.
+You'll notice a security group that starts with your **EnvironmentName** from CloudFormation stack creation and has **LoadBalancerSecurityGroup** in the name.
 This was provisioned by the CloudFormation template for your convenience.
 Select that security group and click **Next: Configure Routing** to move to ALB Step 4.

 ![Configure ALB Security Group](images/bonus-alb-sg.png)